Parallel tests with Appium and Genymotion SaaS

 The instance UUID is printed on standard output once an instance is started.

-Note The following commands only work on Unix shell like Bash or Zsh.
+Note: The following commands only work on Unix shells like Bash or Zsh.
 If you are on Windows, consider using bash.exe and call gmsaas.exe instead of gmsaas.

 port1=10000 && port2=20000 && port3=30000